 We need to be sure, then, that this really is the kind of change that organisms undergo over time: slow, gradual, random evolution towards forms of ever greater complexity.
-If that is not the story, then the choice presented may be a false one.
-We may find the desire to present it in such terms deeply suspicious, belonging more to the world of political knock-about than a concern for truth and honest inquiry.
-Looking at what nature itself tells us rather than preconceptions of what it ought to be like, we may find that the real alternative to Darwinian evolution may be creation with the ability to adapt and diversify having been programmed into imay be something else: creation programmed from the beginning to adapt and diversify, not a Neverland creation which, like Peter Pan, never grows old.
+If that is not the story, the choice presented may be a false one.
+We may find the desire to present it in such terms deeply suspicious, belonging more to the world of ideological politics than an honest concern for truth.
+Looking at what nature itself tells us, we may find that the real alternative may be something else: creation programmed from the beginning to adapt and diversify, not a Neverland creation that, like Peter Pan, never grows old.

 The biological instructions that make an organism what it is, be it plant or animal, are coded in its DNA.
-The code consists of the mapping of 64 three-letter codons in the DNA to 20 amino-acids (the building blocks of proteins) and a stop signal.
-As it happens, this is but one of more than a thousand possible codes for building proteins and orchestrating an individual’s development.
+The code enables a total of 64 three-letter combinations to specify the 20 amino-acids which are the building blocks of proteins along with a stop signal.
+As it happens, the code is but one of more than a thousand possible codes for building proteins and orchestrating an individual’s development.
 Nonetheless, the actual code is universal to all organisms and has been shown to be ‘very near to (and quite possibly at) a global optimum for error minimization’.
-All things considered, it is the best of all possible codes (Freeland et al 2000, Itzkovitz & Alon 2007).
+All things considered, it is the best of all possible codes (Freeland et al. 2000, Itzkovitz & Alon 2007).

 This is theoretically difficult from a Darwinian point of view, for two reasons.
 First, in a scenario where the first self-reproducing organism comes into existence accidentally, we cannot assume that the code used would be the one we know now; it could have been one of many.
-We have to explain why this particular code was adopted rather than another non-optimal, but still adequate, code.
-Second, the universality of the DNA code cannot be assumed to be evidence that all life descends from a common ancestor.
-There is an alternative interpretation: that the code was designed for its specific purpose, and used universally because no other code would have been as good.
+We have to explain why this particular code was adopted rather than another non-optimal but still adequate code.
+Second, the universality of the DNA code does not necessarily indicate that all life descends from a common ancestor: the code could have been designed for its specific purpose and used universally because no other code would have been as good.

 In human beings diversity is most obviously expressed at the individual level.
 Homo is among the most diverse species on the planet, with one person’s genome differing from another’s by an estimated 15 million points of difference.
-Some of the differences are the result of extensive structural variations, such as additions, deletions, repeat sequences and stretches of ‘backward’ DNA.
-Some are associated with behavioural traits, others with susceptibility to disease.
+Some differences are associated with behavioural traits, others with susceptibility to disease.
+Some are the result of structural variations, such as additions, deletions, repeat sequences and stretches of ‘backward’ DNA.
 There are also considerable differences in genome size.

 Extreme diversity can also occur in organisms that do not reproduce sexually.
+One of the greatest mysteries for Darwinism is how bdelloid rotifers – which are all female and do not reshuffle their genes when they reproduce – can nonetheless have ended up with more than 500 species (Nowell et al. 2018).
 The greatest within-species variability occurs in bacteria.
-Strains of the same species can vary by up to 30% in gene content, raising questions as to whether they should even be regarded as the same species (Konstantinidis & Tiedje 2005).
-In the case of E. coli the number of genes held in common by nine sampled genomes was 3,050; the number of unique genes exceeded 8,000.
+Strains of the same species can vary by up to 30% in gene content (Konstantinidis & Tiedje 2005).
+In the case of E. coli the number of genes held in common by nine sampled genomes was 3050; the number of unique genes exceeded 8000.

-In other organisms diversity is most obviously expressed at the species level and higher.
+In other organisms diversity is most obviously expressed by the differences which define species.
 Passerines, for example, which include finches, number 4 suborders, around 120 families and more than five thousand species.
 Beetles number 4 suborders, 168 families and hundreds of thousands of species.

 Although the code is optimal for minimising the effect of translational errors, mutations of the program do occur.
-Potentially harmful errors occur every time a cell divides, but are corrected by elaborate and highly effective proof-reading systems during replication and by mismatch repair systems thereafter.
+Potentially harmful errors occur every time a cell divides, but are corrected during replication by elaborate and highly effective proof-reading systems and subsequently by mismatch repair systems.
 Further damage to DNA may occur in adult life, for example as a result of exposure to toxins, carcinogens, or ultraviolet light.
 To deal with such contingencies, genomes call on a variety of damage-detection and repair mechanisms, including base excision repair, nucleotide excision repair, mismatch repair, non-homologous end-joining and homologous recombination.

-The detail of how these mechanisms work is not important for the present purpose (the latter two processes are illustrated here).
-The key point is that chance mutations are not a good thing, and defects in the correcting mechanisms are often implicated in fatal abnormalities (e.g. cancer).
+The detail of how these mechanisms work is not important for the present purpose (we illustrate the latter two processes).
+The key point is that chance mutations are not a good thing, and defects in the correcting mechanisms are often implicated in fatal abnormalities, such as cancer.
 These mechanisms are essential for life, and have been found in representatives of all types of organism, including bacteria.
 The provision of such machinery is evidence that the genome originated in an intelligence that was well aware of the role of chance in the world and took pains to ensure that life had more than a fighting chance of overcoming it.

 Fitness in the limited sense of resistance to the antibiotic increased 100,000 times, the complexity of the organism not at all.
 Believers in Darwinian evolution need to demonstrate an increase in complexity, not simply increased fitness.
 Mutations of existing genes do not exemplify a process whereby life evolved from mud to mankind.

 DNA may also undergo more radical changes, such as the excision of a segment from one part of a chromosome and insertion into another.
 These are also classified in the Darwinian paradigm as random mutations.
-The genome is assumed to be the work of accident, despite its still unfathomed complexity, and changes to it are therefore understood as taking place passively – the equivalent, one might say, of the dogma that species are fixed.
+The genome is assumed to be the work of accident, and changes to it understood as taking place passively – the equivalent, one might say, of the dogma that species are fixed.
 From an objective (scientific) viewpoint, however, it is possible – and arguably more probable – that the program is engineered so as to be capable of reconfiguring itself, actively and purposefully, in order to effect radical phenotypic evolution.